 Any pro tips we may not know about?

 Brooke: The most nutrient-dense part of the avocado is the dark green color just inside the rind.
 If you scoop out the avocado, you can miss out on some of the nutrients in the fruit (yes, it’s a fruit!).
 So the best method is to actually peel the skin off of the avocado instead of scooping it out.
 (If it’s ripe, the skin should come off easily.)

 Have any easy ways to incorporate them into our everyday meals?

-Brooke: For Freshly meals, I like adding slices on top of our two chilis, the Southwest chicken bowl, the new pork al pastor bowl (shown above), and all of the omelettes.
+Brooke: For Freshly meals, I like adding slices on top of our two chilis, the Southwest chicken bowl, and the pork al pastor bowl (shown above).

 For a snack, I love making a quick guac with just mashed avocado, fresh-squeezed lime juice, cilantro, salt, and pepper.
 My special trick to making the best guac is extra, extra lime and lots of fresh veggies for dipping (endive, radishes, peppers, cucumbers).

 For a sweet treat, I also add avocados to smoothies because they make them nice and thick.
 My fave recipe is coconut milk (amount to taste/thickness), 1/2 avocado, 1/2 banana, and cacao powder for a chocolate kick.
 It gets nice and thick like ice cream.
 Yum!

 Want some meals to go with all those hacks?
 Head over to Freshly.com to get your fresh prepared meals delivered.